nanddeepn/nanddeepn.github.io/_posts/2022-11-17-getting-started-microsoft-syntex.md

     ![](/media/2022-11-17-getting-started-microsoft-syntex/13.png)

-In the document library, select the documehttps://learn.microsoft.com/en-us/microsoft-365/contentunderstanding/create-syntex-modelnt(s), click Classify and extract to let Microsoft Syntex to extract out the information from your documents.
-This usually takes 30 minutes to process the information and extract the metadata.
+In the document library, select the document(s), click Classify and extract to let Microsoft Syntex to extract out the information from your documents.

+> Note:
+> This usually takes 30 minutes to process the information and extract the metadata.

 ![](/media/2022-11-17-getting-started-microsoft-syntex/14.png)